Atelier Iris 2: The Azoth of Destiny: Plot

-The game's main characters Felt and Viese, are alchemists-in-training on the tranquil floating continent of Eden, where alchemists and mana (element spirits) live together peacefully.
+Protagonists Felt and Viese are alchemists-in-training on the floating continent of Eden, where alchemists and mana (element spirits) coexist.
 While Viese is a hardworking student, Felt does not take his studies seriously and dreams of exploring regions beyond the Belkhyde Gate, a sealed gateway to another world.
-When Viese is promoted to a full-fledged alchemist, the two visit a forest so she can make a pact with a mana.
-While there, a massive earthquake shakes Eden, causing large chunks of the continent to vanish and monsters to appear.
-Fleeing from the monsters the two come across the Azure Azoth, a legendary Excaliber-like sword said to be the guardian of Eden, and Felt succeeds in pulling it out.
-He hears the voice of the Azoth and a mysterious woman telling him to journey to Altena Church in Belkhyde (now unsealed), in order to restore Eden and prevent further disaster.
-Before leaving for Belkhyde, Viese gives Felt a Share Ring.
+Upon Viese's promotion to full-fledged alchemist, they visit a forest so she can make a pact with a mana.
+There, a massive earthquake affects Eden, causing large chunks of it to vanish and monsters to appear.
+Fleeing from the monsters, they discover the Azure Azoth, a legendary Excaliber-like sword said to be guardian of Eden, and Felt successfully pulls it out.
+He hears the voices of the Azoth and a mysterious woman telling him to journey to Altena Church in the now unsealed Belkhyde, in order to restore Eden and prevent further disaster.

-On his arrival to the new world, he staggers across the Tatalian desert before collapsing and being found by a girl named Noin, who claims to be part of the Simsilt, a rebel army fighting to liberate Belkhyde from the Silvaresta Empire.
+Upon arrival in the new world, Felt collapses in the Tatalian desert and is found by Noin, a girl who claims to be part of the Simsilt, a rebel army fighting to liberate Belkhyde from the Silvaresta Empire.
 Felt and Noin rescue Max, leader of the Simsilt, from the Empire's capital city Riesevelt and move to the rebel base.
-Whilst helping the rebels, Felt and Viese learn about the Share Rings, which allow one wearer to communicate and send items to another, and they put to effect immediately.
-During his travels Felt meets the hunter Gray, a dragon humanoid who agrees to help him in his quest to restore Eden, and he is also ambushed by a girl named Fee who wants to destroy the Azoth.
+While helping the rebels, Felt and Viese learn about the Share Rings, which Viese gave Felt before leaving for Belkhyde and allow their wearer to communicate and send items to another person.
+During his travels, Felt meets the hunter Gray, a dragon humanoid who joins him in his quest to restore Eden, and is ambushed by Fee, a girl who wants to destroy the Azoth.

-On route to Altena Church, Felt finds Fee poisoned in a forest and saves her an antidote made by Viese.
-It turns out that there are two Azoths.
-While Felt wields the Azure Azoth, the Imperial champion Chaos wields the Crimson Azoth, the one Fee intended to destroy.
-Joined by Fee, the party continues on to their destination.
-Close to it, they are confronted by Chaos, who easily overpowers Felt and Fee and is only forced to retreat by the timely intervention of Gray.
-At Altena Church, the purpose of the Azoths, Eden and Belkhyde are revealed and the party finds the Gardo Continental Drive which seals Eden off from Belkhyde.
-Learning about workshops that stabilize Eden, which suddenly stopped operating, Felt journeys to fix them and slowly restores Eden to its original form.
-Along the way the party is joined by Poe, a fairy who accidentally crossed over to Belkhyde.
-Meanwhile in Eden, Viese starts taking care of Iris, a mysterious girl that can perform alchemy without needing any mana.
+En route to Altena Church, Felt finds Fee poisoned in a forest and saves her with an antidote made by Viese.
+It is revealed that there are two Azoths: the Azure Azoth that Felt wields and the Crimson Azoth, which the Imperial champion Chaos wields and Fee intended to destroy.
+Joined by Fee, the party nears their destination but are confronted by Chaos, who overpowers Felt and Fee before being forced to retreat after Gray intervenes.
+At Altena Church, the purpose of the Azoths, Eden, and Belkhyde is revealed and the party finds the Gardo Continental Drive, which seals Eden off from Belkhyde.
+Learning about workshops that stabilize Eden and suddenly stopped operating, Felt journeys to fix them and restore Eden to its original form.
+The party is joined by Poe, a fairy who accidentally crossed over to Belkhyde, and, back in Eden, Viese takes care of Iris, a mysterious girl who can perform alchemy without needing mana.